ath31st/first_tlg_bot/README.md

 1. give a weather forecast by geolocation (for mobile telegram-client)
 2. give a weather forecast for any city transmitted from the chat (on english lang)
-3. give a random joke from the Bash.org
+3. give a random joke from the башорг.рф
 4. make auf! over 1000 auf-phrases + ten images

 #### Examples:

 Forecast for city - Kent:</br>
 ![image info](images/forecast.jpg)</br>
-Random joke from Bash.org:</br>
+Random joke from башорг.рф:</br>
 ![image info](images/joke.jpg)</br>
 Random auf phrase:</br>
 ![image info](images/auf.jpg)</br>